duke-compsci290-spring2018/final-project-team-46/trails/README.md

 SIGN IN STUFF:
 login to:
-    have favourite trails
+    *have favourite trails
-    have favrouite category
+    have default category
-    create a trip
+    *create a trip
+    *view favourite trails

 DATABASE:
 *user authentication